 Q. You have written a number of books examining historical true crime cases, many of which have been shrouded in mystery and uncertainty.
 What are the aspects of unsolved and cold cases that you find appealing?

 DJ – I suspect that we all love a mystery and would like to have a go at solving it.
 It isn’t just the case itself which I find fascinating, but all the social history these files unlock, showing us how people lived during the period in question.
 I am also fascinated by the way in which the truth has invariably become distorted as local myths gain currency, often from the very outset.

 Q. How did you discover the Evelyn Foster case and what made you want to review it in so much depth?

-Q. You are the first author to have gained access to the original police files on her murder and they sound like they amounted to a great deal of paperwork that wasn’t categorised and filed very well.
-How did you go about organising the information and embarking on your own review process of the evidence?
+Q. You are the first author to have gained access to the original police files on her murder, and they sound like they amounted to a great deal of paperwork that wasn’t categorized and filed very well.
+How did you go about organizing the information and embarking on your own review process of the evidence?

 DJ – My own information from the police files is mostly in handwritten notebooks, copied in the order that things came out of the archive boxes, so once I had the information, I then had to go through it all with a fine toothcomb, cross-checking everything that everyone had said.
 It took weeks and weeks of detailed study, during which I gradually became immersed in every detail.

 Q. Were there any specific types of things you were looking for in amongst the files?

 DJ – I was careful to approach everything with a completely open mind and to consider all the accumulated evidence, not just evidence which supported one theory or another.
 I was very keen to tie up all the loose ends which had been left – for example the suggestions made in the press and the Goodman account that some people had seen an unidentified man in the village street that night, and that the police had for some reason suppressed their testimony – something which ultimately turned out to be completely incorrect.